dalvarezuk/Getting_and_Cleaning_Data_Project/README.md

 The purpose of this project is to prepare tidy data that can be used for later analysis.

-It is required to submit:
+The project contains:

-1. A tidy data set as described below
+1. A tidy data set.

-2. A link to a Github repository with your script for performing the analysis
+2. A `Readme.md` file.

 3. A code book that describes the variables, the data, and any transformations or work performed to clean up the data called `CodeBook.md`.

+4. A R script called `run_analysis.R` as described below.

 The data for the project has been collected from the following link: